 Brixton's objective for this project is locate the source of the placer gold.
+The deposit type for the Atlin Goldfields Project is considered orogenic gold and intrusion related gold.

 The Yellowjacket Target is a permitted 200 tpd mine on care and maintenance.
 Drilling at Yellowjacket Target has been shallow with an average drill length of 84m.
 The Yellowjacket Target is road accessible and located 9 kilometers from the town of Atlin.
 Core drilling by Homestake Minerals from 1986 to 1988 and between 2003 and 2011 identified high-grade gold mineralization in multiple zones within an 80metre wide shear zone.
 Previously reported significant gold intersections include: